varvet/pundit/README.md

   params.fetch(PolicyFinder.new(record).param_key, {})
 end

-# If you are using something like the jsonapi spec
+# If you are using something like the JSON API spec
 def pundit_params_for(_record)
   params.fetch(:data, {}).fetch(:attributes, {})
 end